RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-context-exchange-rate.md

 The typical scenario is a request denominated in fiat and paid in ERC20.

-Many Exchange rates extensions can be associated with one request, together they describe:
+As a payment context, many triplets of oracle, currency and timeframe can be provided in order to describe:
 * Before payment: what are the possible payment currencies and how to compute corresponding amounts
 * After payment: how to compare payments in one currency with a balance in another currency

-The version 0.1.0 is not designed to handle properly multiple payments, although it will detect them and compute a balance that is very close to the one payers and payee expect.
+The version 0.1.0 is not designed to handle properly multiple payments, although it allows their detection and to compute a balance that is very close to the one payers and payee expect.

 ## Properties